MRU-CSIS-3512-002-202404-PROJ/project-resources/README.md

 4. Paste the contents of the script into the tab.
 5. Click the Execute SQL Script icon (orange scroll one).
     1. A dialog will pop up, warning you about large script execution.
 Just click the **Yes** button.

+## travel photos

+The `3512-2024-04-project-photos.zip` file contains 152 travel photos to be used in the Project.
+You will need to unzip the photo files and upload them to your Cloudinary media library, preferably into a well-named folder.